-- All diesel on-road trucks used to haul construction materials, including fill, ballast, rail ties, and steel, shall use a model year 2010 or newer engine. - The contractor will provide documentation to the Authority of efforts to secure such a fleet mix. - The contractor will keep a written record of equipment usage during project construction for each piece of equipment and provide the Authority with monthly reports of VMT (through EMMA) and annual reports documenting compliance.
+- 1. All on-road trucks used to haul construction materials, including fill, ballast, rail ties, and steel, will consist of an average fleet mix of equipment model year 2010 (update model year as appropriate) or newer, but no less than the average fleet mix for the current calendar year as set forth in the CARB's EMFAC 2014 (update model year as appropriate) database. - 2.
+The contractor will provide documentation to the Authority of efforts to secure such a fleet mix. - 3.
+The contractor will keep a written record of equipment usage during project construction for each piece of equipment and provide the Authority with monthly reports of VMT (through EMMA) and annual reports documenting compliance.